smlsvnssn/ouml/README.md

 #### .returnIf( function ) → value | Proxy

-Guard clause, lets you exit the call stack early.
+Guard clause, lets you exit the call chain early.
 The function receives the current value as argument, and is expected to return a boolean.
 Returns on truthy values.

 #### .peek() → Proxy